RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 3. Confirmation upon signing in
 4. Upon signing in, the user should be able to like, comment on the lab log post posts
 5. Easy access to Create, Read, Update and Delete (CRUD) features upon signing in
-6. Visibility of personalized lab log post posts and comments
+6. Visibility of personalized lab log posts and comments

 Related User Stories:
 1. [USER STORY US05: Account Creation#7](https://github.com/RoshnaVakkeel/Little_Learners_Lab_Logs/issues/7):
 As a Site user I can create an account by registering my details so that I can comment, like, create and edit lab log posts
 2. [USER STORY US06: Account Confirmation #8](https://github.com/RoshnaVakkeel/Little_Learners_Lab_Logs/issues/8):
 As a Site user I can I get a message upon signing up so that I can know that my account registration was successful.
-3. [USER STORY US07: Sign In and Sign Out Features #9](https://github.com/RoshnaVakkeel/Little_Learners_Lab_Logs/issues/9): As a registered Site user I can easily Sign in or Sign Out so that I can access my personal posts and comments.
+3. [USER STORY US07: Sign In and Sign Out Features #9](https://github.com/RoshnaVakkeel/Little_Learners_Lab_Logs/issues/9): As a registered Site user I can easily Sign in or Sign Out so that I can access my personal log posts and comments.
 4. [USER STORY US 08: User Personal Page Features#10](https://github.com/RoshnaVakkeel/Little_Learners_Lab_Logs/issues/10):
-As a registered Site user I can see my personal page so that I can create my own lab log post posts and edit or delete them.
+As a registered Site user I can see my personal page so that I can create my own lab log posts and edit or delete them.

 ### Lab Log Post Management